-The levels of relative frequency of occurrence in Table 1 and Table 2 are as follows.
+The levels of relative frequency of occurrence in Table 1 are:

-- Low: When the probability of the effect being severe enough to cause a penalty of x dB is ~1 event per 10 years. - Medium: When the probability of the effect being severe enough to cause a penalty of x dB is ~1 event per year. - High: When the probability of the effect being severe enough to cause a penalty of x dB is ~10 events per year.
+- Low: When the probability of the effect being severe enough to cause a penalty of X dB is ≈ 1 event per 10 years. - Medium: When the probability of the effect being severe enough to cause a penalty of X dB is ≈ 1 event per year. - High: When the probability of the effect being severe enough to cause a penalty of X dB is ≈ 10 events per year.

-NOTE 1 - The figures in the preceding paragraph refer to the steady state period of the life of the systems.
-An event could cause x dB penalty on a single optical channel, or on a multichannel system.
-Indicative values for x dB penalty are given in Appendix II.
+NOTE 1 - The above figures refer to the steady state period of the life of the systems.
+An event could cause X dB penalty on a single optical channel, or on a multichannel system.
+Indicative values for X dB penalty are given in Appendix II.